 You might not hit the big attractions right away – you’ve got to get settled (and start studying).
 But when your family or friends come to visit, they’ll want the grand tour.
-If you buy the London Pass, you can save on admission to 10 major attractions: Tower of London, Thames River Boat Cruise, St Paul’s Cathedral, Windsor Castle, Tower Bridge Exhibition, Kensington Palace and the Orangery, Hampton Court Palace, London Bridge Experience/London Tombs, Churchill Museum & Cabinet War Rooms, and Shakespeare’s Globe Theatre Tour & Exhibition.
-But the London Pass gets you into over 60 attractiions, and allows you to skip the lines in some places.
-If you’re planning ahead, ask for one for a gift from well-meaning relatives (or have your parents buy them for when they visit).
-They are good for up to a year after purchase, and can be bought in 1-6 day increments.
+If you buy the Go Card London Explorer Pass (click for prices and discounts on add-ons), you can save on admission to over 15 London attractions, including Hop-On Hop-Off Bus Tour, Coca-Cola London Eye, Madame Tussauds, St. Paul's Cathedral, London Zoo, SEA LIFE London Aquarium, London Dungeon, Walking Tours (including Doctor Who and Sherlock Holmes!), Wembley Stadium Tour, Fat Tire Royal London Bike Tour, and more.
+If you’re planning ahead, ask for one for a gift from well-meaning relatives (or have your parents buy them for when they visit - here are recommendations for the best places for them to stay).
+They are good for up to 30 days after activation at first use.

 London also boasts FOUR(!)
 UNESCO World Heritage Sites (Kew Gardens, Maritime Greenwich, Tower of London, and Westminster Abbey and Palace).

 There’s so much to see in London that if you lived here a lifetime, you wouldn’t see it all.
 Take time to see what YOU want to see – not what you feel you must see!